 The Greek goddess Aergia was the ancient personification of the sloth and was known to sleep often.
 Sloths in the wild sleep as much as humans, at around 8-9 hours a day.

 The facial structure of a sloth gives the appearance that they are constantly smiling – even if they’re experiencing pain, stress, or anxiety.
 When sloths are used as a photo prop for wildlife selfies, tourists may accidentally confuse this feature for happiness or contentment.

 Our study found that the most common species used for selfies in the Amazon are sloths, pink river dolphins, anacondas, and caiman – with sloths being used the most.

 In the wild, sloths typically live quiet, sleepy lives.
-When used as props for tourist photos, they are constantly surrounded by noise and poorly handled by both guides and tourists alike.
-Research shows that sloths are frequently held by their claws or arms with no support at all, causing them to experience high levels of fear and stress.
+When used as props for tourist photos, they are constantly surrounded by noise and poorly handled by guides and tourists alike.
+Research shows that sloths are frequently held by their claws or arms with no support, causing them to experience high levels of fear and stress.

-When you are travelling, take pictures of sloths and other wild animals when they are in their natural habitat.
-Say no to anyone who offers you to hold a sloth for a picture, and sign the Wildlife Selfie Code for more tips to help keep wildlife where they belong, in the wild..
-Sloths do not want a hug – they just want to survive.
+When traveling, take pictures of sloths and other wild animals from a distance and when they are in their natural habitat.
+Do not interact with them, and say no to anyone who offers you to hold a sloth for a photo.
+Help protect sloths by signing the Wildlife Selfie Code for more tips to keep wildlife where they belong: in the wild.
+Sloths do not want a hug-- they want to survive.